-AKA: Charcoal Feather Federation , Ailes Grises, Une fille qui a des ailes grises, A Girl Who Has Gray Wings, The Haibanes of Old Home
+AKA: Charcoal Feather Federation , Ailes Grises, Une fille qui a des Ailes Grises, A Girl Who Has Gray Wings, The Haibanes of Old Home

 -This anime was scored by Ko Otani who’s also worked on Shadow of the Colossus, Outlaw Star, Diablo III, and the Gundam Wing franchise.

-To be honest, there are times where I tire of movies and anime that get praised to high heaven.
+To be honest, there are times when I tire of movies and anime that get praised to high heaven.
 More often than not, I end up being disappointed or in some cases, enraged by how things can be overrated especially when it comes to mega-popular titles.
 I tend to purvey hype backlash whenever I deal with this stuff.

 Haibane Renmei is not one of those series.